HacheGe60/odin-recipes/README.md

 First project from The Odin Project.

 This project is designed to practice, first, HTML then CSS.
+[EOF]